 Physician burnout occurs when a doctor, nurse, pharmacist, surgeon, or any other medical professional continues to work long hours under stressful situations for a prolonged period of time.

 “So what?
-Working long shifts means treating more patients and saving more life, so what’s the big deal?” some of you might wonder.
+Working long shifts means treating more patients and saving more lives, so what’s the big deal?” some of you might wonder.
 Let our Philadelphia physician burnout attorney from The Weitz Firm, LLC, give you a research-based explanation of why overworked doctors should not be allowed to treat patients, because doctor burnout leads to major medical errors.

 Researchers warn that the epidemic of physician burnout and overworked doctors across the nation breeds more medical errors than unsafe medical conditions.
 The sad reality is that most physicians fail to recognize symptoms of burnout such as fatigue, depression, anxiety, difficulties with concentration, and even suicidal thoughts, among other mental and physical symptoms.